-Dina was born on April 13, 1971 in Smolensk.
+Pretty girl was born on April 13, 1971 in Smolensk.

 In the movie, Dina started to act in 1994.
-She debuted in the short film She’s Inside The Walls (directed by Margarita Podyapolskaya).
+She debuted in the short film She’s Inside The Walls directed by Margarita Podyapolskaya.

-In 1999 she was awarded Nika for her role in the film The Land of the Deaf directed by Valeri Todorovski.
+You know, in 1999, she was awarded Nika for her role in the film The Land of the Deaf directed by Valeri Todorovski.

-She starred in the film The President And His Granddaughter directed by Tigran Keosayan, The Road by Natalia Petrova, The Theory Of Binge by Natalia Pogonicheva, in the television series Female Novel by Sergei Snezhkin.
+By the way, she starred in the film The President And His Granddaughter directed by Tigran Keosayan, The Road by Natalia Petrova, The Theory Of Binge by Natalia Pogonicheva, in the television series Female Novel by Sergei Snezhkin.

 The last Dina’s work was the main role in the American film Forty Shades of Blue directed by Ira Sachs.
 The film won the top award at the International Film Festival Sundance.